Processing Proposal

 Schomburg Format Separations

 If you are working on a Schomburg collection, this is where you should describe your plan to separate the collection according to the research center’s divisional format policies.
 Schomburg collections are separated according to the formats collected by their five research divisions, each of which serves collection materials from their own reading rooms.
 The chart below gives an overview of the formats each division collects.
-If you are working on a Schomburg Photographs and Prints (SCP/P&P) or Manuscripts, Archives, and Rare Books (SCM/MARB) collection that includes Audio and Moving Image material that will be transferred to Schomburg Moving Image and Recorded Sound (SCL/MIRS), consult the MIRS Separated Audio and Moving Image workflow.
+If you are working on a Schomburg Photographs and Prints (SCP/P&P) or Manuscripts, Archives, and Rare Books (SCM/MARB) collection that includes Audio and Moving Image material that will be transferred to Schomburg Moving Image and Recorded Sound (SCL/MIRS), notify your supervisor and contact LSC Collection Management.

 If you are working on a Schomburg collection, this is where you should describe your plan to separate the collection according to the research center’s divisional format policies.
 Schomburg collections are separated according to the formats collected by their five research divisions, each of which serves collection materials from their own reading rooms.
 The chart below gives an overview of the formats each division collects.